-Importance of creativity has no limit for personal, business or professional lives.
-A person who pays importance of creativity must shine in life in any form.
+The importance of creativity has no limit to personal, business, or professional lives.
+A person who pays the importance of creativity must shine in life in any form.

 Creativity is the most dynamic and free form of self-expression.
 Being creative is the best way to understand and reflect on the feelings and experiences of a developing young mind.
 Children’s experiences during the early stages of life can significantly enhance their creativity and development of teaching skills.

 What is creativity?
 The importance of creativity in life

 In school, people who write good stories or draw beautiful pictures are considered especially creative.
 But research shows that all people are creative.

 In fact, creativity is one of the most important traits of being human.
 This is one of the key features that makes us successful as a person and as a species.